“Choose Wisely”: If A Black Woman Was To Choose Wisely, A Black Man May Not Be Chosen

 HERE’S THE OKEY DOKE: ARE YOU READY FOR WHAT YOU’RE ASKING FOR?

-If black women were to vet through black men to ONLY pick men of a certain caliber or that have ALL qualities of an honorable man, you will see the numbers of reproduction DECREASE.
+If black women were to vet through black men to ONLY pick men of a certain caliber or that have ALL qualities of an honorable man, you will see the the dating options for black women DECREASE if she were only to choose from the dating pool of black men.
 The odds of black women choosing quality black men already doesn’t work in our favor.
 The black male to female ratio is 83:100 between the ages of 25-54 (normal dating range).
 Black women already have limited available choices, and are choosing the men that are AVAILABLE vs. the men that are QUALIFIED.
 If black women are as picky as the black community claims they want us to be, understand that MANY BLACK MEN WON’T BE CHOSEN UNTIL THEY STEP THEIR GAME UP!
 We can’t tell black women to “choose better”, when better choices are unavailable.
 The other side of the equation is never factored in.

 The black community loves to tell black women to choose better partners, until they start to see that black men aren’t being chosen.
-More and more black women are choosing to remain single, or even open up their options to date other races as healthier options for themselves. open up their options to date other races as healthier options for themselves. open up their options to date other races as healthier options for themselves.
+More and more black women are choosing to remain single, or even open up their options to date other races as healthier options for themselves.
 Once black women are faced with the reality of how difficult it is to vet through the limited choices of black men, thats when the black community starts to push narratives towards to black women to manipulate them into settling.
 They begin to back track and try to guilt trip black women, constantly repeating typical phrases such as: “her standards are too high”, “she’s too picky”, “she must be a lesbian”, “she’s bitter“, or “she needs to build a man up or hold him down”.
 The black community is full of toxic contradictions in how they advise black relationship matters.
 One minute black women need to choose wisely, but when she elevates her standards, then she’s expected to throw on her cape to save the same black men she will be blamed for choosing if the relationship fails.